kappa-db/kappa-core/intro.md

 workshop](https://github.com/kappa-db/workshop) to use kappa-core yourself, or get support and/or chat about development on

-- IRC: #kappa-db on Freenode
+- IRC: #kappa-core on Freenode